 (iv) name of the individual who made the measurement.

+(5) The licensee shall report any measurement that exceeds the limits in paragraph (1) of this subsection at the time of generator elution, in accordance with subsection (xxx) of this section.

 (jj) Training for imaging and localization studies.
 Except as provided in subsection (l) of this section, the licensee shall require an authorized user of unsealed radioactive material for the uses authorized in subsection (hh) of this section to be a physician who:

-(1) is certified by a medical specialty board whose certification process has been recognized by the agency, the NRC or an agreement state and who meets the requirements of paragraph (3)(C) of this subsection.
-(The names of board certifications that have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html).
+(1) is certified by a medical specialty board whose certification process has been recognized by the department , the NRC or an agreement state .
+The names of board certifications that have been recognized by the department , the NRC, or an agreement state are posted on the NRC's Medical Uses Licensee Toolkit web page .
 To have its certification process recognized, a specialty board shall require all candidates for certification to:

-(A) complete 700 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive material for imaging and localization studies that includes the topics listed in paragraph (3) of this subsection; and
+(A) complete 700 hours of training and experience in basic radionuclide handling techniques and radiation safety applicable to the medical use of unsealed radioactive material for imaging and localization studies as described in paragraph (3) of this subsection; and

 (B) pass an examination, administered by diplomates of the specialty board, that assesses knowledge and competence in radiation safety, radionuclide handling, and quality control; or

-(2) is an authorized user in accordance with subsection (nn) of this section and meets the requirements of paragraph (3)(B)(vii) of this subsection or equivalent NRC or agreement state requirements; or
+(2) is an authorized user in accordance with subsection (nn) of this section and meets the requirements of paragraph (3)(A)(ii)(VII) of this subsection or equivalent NRC or agreement state requirements; or

 (3) has completed 700 hours of training and experience, including a minimum of 80 hours of classroom and laboratory training, in basic radionuclide handling techniques applicable to the medical use of unsealed radioactive material for imaging and localization studies.

-The training and experience shall include the following .
+(A)The training and experience shall include the following:

-(A) classroom and laboratory training in the following areas:
+(i) classroom and laboratory training in the following areas:

-(i) radiation physics and instrumentation;
+(I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) chemistry of radioactive material for medical use; and
+(IV) chemistry of radioactive material for medical use; and

-(v) radiation biology; and
+(V) radiation biology; and

-(B) work experience under the supervision of an authorized user who meets the requirements in subsection (l) of this section, this subsection, or clause (vii) of this subparagraph, and subsection (nn) of this section, or equivalent NRC or agreement state requirements involving the following:
+(ii) work experience under the supervision of an authorized user who meets the requirements in subsection (l) of this section, this subsection, or paragraph (3)(A)(ii)(VII) of this section , and subsection (nn) of this section, or equivalent NRC or agreement state requirements.
+An authorized nuclear pharmacist who meets the requirements in subsections (k) or (l) of this section may provide the supervised work experience for subclause (VII) of this clause.
+Work experience must involve the following:

-(i) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;
+(I) ordering, receiving, and unpacking radioactive materials safely and performing the related radiation surveys;

-(ii) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;
+(II) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;

-(iii) calculating, measuring, and safely preparing patient or human research subject dosages;
+(III) calculating, measuring, and safely preparing patient or human research subject dosages;

-(iv) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;
+(IV) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;

-(v) using procedures to contain spilled radioactive material safely and using proper decontamination procedures;
+(V) using procedures to contain spilled radioactive material safely and using proper decontamination procedures;

-(vi) administering dosages of radioactive drugs to patients or human research subjects; and
+(VI) administering dosages of radioactive drugs to patients or human research subjects; and

-(vii) eluting generator systems appropriate for preparation of radioactive drugs for imaging and localization studies, measuring and testing the eluate for radionuclide purity, and processing the eluate with reagent kits to prepare labeled radioactive drugs; and
+(VII) eluting generator systems appropriate for preparation of radioactive drugs for imaging and localization studies, measuring and testing the eluate for radionuclide purity, and processing the eluate with reagent kits to prepare labeled radioactive drugs; and

-(C)
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements in paragraph (3)(A) of this subsection and is able to independently fulfill the radiation safety-related duties as an authorized user for the medical uses authorized under subsections (ff) and (hh) of this section.
+The attestation must be obtained from either: